g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 The way we can call this API is by using **/api/employee/1234**.
 Micronaut knows that it has to pass the "1234" value to the `id` parameter because it's annotated with `@PathVariable` and the name matches the `{id}` placeholder.
 Within the method, we use the Java 8 `Optional` API to throw an exception if the result is empty.

-Before we create the exception handler, we also want to create a class that will contain the error response.
+Before we create the exception handler, we also want to create a class to contain the error response.
 We could return the error as plain text, but sometimes you want to add additional info.
 So this is why I created the `ErrorMessage` class:

 ```java
 @Value